vincr04/DESeq2_workshop/Instructions.md

 res
 ```

->Take a moment to look at and/or play around with the table in front of you.
+>Take a moment to look at the table in front of you.
 What information is in the header?
 Can you make sense of what each column represents?
->If you are struggling, the command `mcols(res)$description` conveniently provides info about each column.
+>If you are struggling, the command `mcols(res)$description` conveniently provides more information about each column.
 >Can you find the gene with the highest/lowest *log2FoldChange*?
 And the gene with the lowest adjusted p-value?
 Hint: you can sort the table by the values of selected columns.
 >Why are some *log2FoldChange* values negative?
 >OPTIONAL - to avoid false positives (type I errors), the p-value is corrected with the Benjamini-Hochberg (BH) method.
 Use Google to find more about the BH method.

 We can add options to the `results` command.
 For example, `contrast` can be used to use a different reference sample.

 >Try the two following commands.
-How do the results change?
+What effect does this have on the results?
 >`results(dds, contrast=c("condition","treated","untreated"))`
 >`results(dds, contrast=c("condition","untreated","treated"))`